Marius-Poirier/Marius-Poirier/README.md

 ## About Me

-I'm a Data Science, Management, and Software Architecture professional passionate about building innovative solutions at the intersection of technology and creativity.
-My work spans from enterprise-level applications to interactive experiences, always focusing on clean architecture and meaningful user impact.
+I'm a Data Science, Management, and Software Architecture student passionate about building innovative and creative solutions.

 Beyond code, I'm deeply passionate about music and fashion, bringing creative thinking to every technical challenge I tackle.